From party crashers to boyish bangs, here are this year’s festival highlights

-The opening of the 71st Cannes Film Festival on May 8 not only marked a celebration of some of the best new films from across the world, but also a gathering of the world’s foremost directors, actors, actresses, and of course, drama queens.
+The opening of the 71st Cannes Film Festival on May 8 not only marked a celebration of some of the best new films from across the world, but also a gathering of the world’s foremost directors, actors, actresses, and drama queens.

 China is now as involved in the fight for media attention on the red carpet as anyone.
 Here’s how the PRC performed: